alexshtf/alexshtf.github.io/_posts/2026-07-01-Spectrum-Moreau.md

 > \tilde{\phi}_{\alpha}(\boldsymbol u) = \max_{\boldsymbol v} \{ \langle \boldsymbol u, \boldsymbol v \rangle - \varphi(\boldsymbol v) - \tfrac{\alpha}{2} \| \boldsymbol v \|_2^2 \} \tag{E}
 > $$

-Intuitively, we take a function defined as a maximum, and introduce quadratic regularization to the maximization problem.
+Intuitively, we take a function defined as a maximum, and introduce quadratic regularization to the maximization problem that defines that function.

-The first property that we immediately see is that it is indeed an "envelope", meaning, the envelope of $$\phi$$ is a lower bound for $$\phi$$, since we subtract a non-negative term inside the maximum.
+The first property that we immediately see is that it is indeed an "envelope", meaning, the envelope of $$\phi$$ is a lower bound for $$\phi$$ itself, since we subtract a non-negative term inside the maximum.

-Second, the Moreau envelope is _always_ differentiable and smooth:
+But a more useful property, whose proof is out of the scope of this post, is that the Moreau envelope is _always_ differentiable and smooth:

 $$
 \| \nabla \tilde{\phi}_{\alpha}(\boldsymbol u) - \nabla \tilde{\phi}_{\alpha}(\boldsymbol u + \boldsymbol \delta) \|_2 \leq \frac{1}{\alpha} \| \boldsymbol \delta \|_2
 $$

-This appears to be exactly the property we are looking for - we want the gradient of our eigenvalue function to change slowly.
-Here we get a direct control over the rate of change - it is at most $$\tfrac{1}{\alpha}$$.
+This appears to be exactly the property we are looking for - the rate of change of its derivative is bounded by the size of the change up to a constant.
+Here we get a direct control over that constant - it is at most $$\tfrac{1}{\alpha}$$.

 Finally, we have an explicit formula for the gradient.
-You wouldn't be surprised - it's just the maximizer of the maximization problem:
+You wouldn't be surprised - it's just the maximizer of the maximization problem that defines the envelope:

 $$
 \nabla \tilde{\phi}_{\alpha}(\boldsymbol u) = \operatorname*{argmax}_{\boldsymbol v} \left \{ \langle \boldsymbol u, \boldsymbol v \rangle - \varphi(\boldsymbol v) - \tfrac{\alpha}{2} \| \boldsymbol v \|_2^2 \right\}.
 $$

+So why is this object useful for our case?
+Because we can write eigenvalues using such a "max" formulation!

-The Ky Fan principle allows us to write the sum of $$r$$ largest eigenvalues as a "max-function".
-Moreau envelope let us produce a controlled smooth approximation.
+But here we are at luck!
+The Ky Fan principle lets us write the sum of the $$r$$ largest eigenvalues exactly in the form we need - as a max function.
+Its Moreau envelope let us produce a controlled smooth approximation.

-Thus, our plan is combining both ideas into one.
+Here is our plan.
 We shall devise a closed-form solution for the Moreau envelope $$\tilde{M}_{r,\alpha}$$ of the sum of $$r$$-th largest eigenvalues function  $$M_r$$.
 This, in turn, leads to  a smooth approximation of the $$r$$-th largest eigenvalue:
 $$
 \tilde{\mu}_{r,\alpha} = \tilde{M}_{r,\alpha} - \tilde{M}_{r-1,\alpha}
 $$